Willkommen auf den Seiten des Auswärtigen Amts

 Working together for Europe

 Germany and France will liaise even more closely in the run-up to major European meetings in the future, with the aim of achieving as many joint positions and ministerial statements as possible.
 In this way, the two countries will actively foster a sovereign, effective and united Europe that is capable of taking action.
-Foreign Minister Heiko Maas commented as follows:
+Former Foreign Minister Heiko Maas commented as follows:

 We are putting our friendship in the service of a strong, functioning Europe, with concrete everyday solutions that could pave the way for a #EuropeUnited.

 Under the Treaty, both countries will further develop Europe’s military capabilities and coherence.
 Their armed forces will work more closely together, including on joint deployments.
 Germany and France will develop a common approach to arms exports in joint projects.
 On a very practical level, they will set up a Franco-German Defence and Security Council, which will meet regularly at the highest level.

 Germany and France want to establish an ever-closer partnership with Africa.
 The focus will be on the private sector, vocational training and women’s empowerment.
 An annual dialogue will be launched immediately to enable the two countries to plan and implement their strategies on international development policy more effectively together.

 Europe is only strong if it is united.
 That can be seen particularly clearly at the United Nations.
 Germany and France want to do their utmost to achieve a united EU position in the UN’s important organs.
 They also support UN Security Council reform and want Germany to become a permanent member of the Security Council.